 Truth be told, I’m still not entirely sure.
-Yet I keep looking at it as though it hangs at Tate Modern.
+Yet I keep looking at it as though it hangs at Tate Modern or the Getty.
 Maybe what fascinates me is the idea that I can have a visual on the entirety of my professional life’s relationships.
 My investment portfolio.
 As I grow older, I’m progressively more aware that these contacts are the result of a significant investment of time and energy between people that has become its own form of currency.
 The ability to help someone find a job, gain a reference, and ask an important question of someone you know well has a very high value.

 There’s also recent arguments for the dark side of social networks as an illusion of humor, kindness, intellect, etc.

 If this is a form of currency, then not making and maintaining those relationships is to be poor in network.
 As the World gains an ability to connect with each passing moment, to be network poor can go further and become a liability (a debt and the opposite of having currency).
 I’m not claiming this wealth can be measured on Facebook or LinkedIn, but it has to be found somewhere, even if in the aging Rolodex.
 I am saying is that it is becoming gradually more important and definitely more measurable.
 And now visual.